University of Southampton

 Support

-Within the timetable, trainees have structured time for peer group support meetings, and Year Tutor Groups built into the academic programme and participate in reflective groups as part of their training experience.
+Within the timetable, trainees have structured time for peer group support meetings and Staff, Student Liaison meetings built into the academic timetable and participate in reflective groups as part of their training experience.
 For trainees who come from Black, Asian and other underrepresented cultural groups within Clinical Psychology, we also have a "safe space" reflective group to enable the opportunity to discuss issues that may arise across training within a supportive environment.
+We also have groups to offer support to parents and carers, long term health conditions, neurodivergence and males.

 Why train at Southampton?